LenShustek/ArloCamera/readme.txt

 So I took a Raspberry Pi computer, added a switch and lights, and programmed it to enable or disable the Arlo camera motion sensing.
-You push the switch either up or down, and it logs into the Arlo website and does the right mouse movements and clicks for you.
-It takes about a minute, but it happens automatically.
+You push the switch either up or down, and it logs into the Arlo website and changes the mode.
+It takes about 10 seconds.

 The file "instructions.txt" is a description of how to build this.
 I would say it is a "medium hard" do-it-yourself project.

--- Len Shustek, 11 Aug 2015
+-- Len Shustek, 11 Aug 2015; updated 14 Sep 2016 to use Jeffrey Walter's
+   great Arlo HTTP Python library instead of doing browser mouse clicks